centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-centreon-ha-manual/integrating-pollers.md

 title: Integrating new pollers in a manual Centreon-HA cluster
 ---

+> Manual HA is now deprecated.
+Please do not perform new installations using this procedure.

 ## Obtaining central nodes' thumbprints

 The Gorgone services of both central nodes will need to be authorized by the pollers' Gorgone services.